Back to Blog

 "Where do you see yourself in 5 years?"

-Paint a picture of your life in India — job, family, goals.
+Paint a picture of your life in India — job, city, goals.
+Make it concrete.

 11